Major Components Overview

 There are many other parts of our system that are more common—systems for storing and querying data, systems for streaming and manipulating data, and plumbing to expose models in the AI engine as API’s

 The Bonsai AI Engine keeps versions of BRAINs.
 Each BRAIN can contain multiple versions.
 A BRAIN version is a snapshot of the brain at a particular time.
 Each training session generates a new version of the BRAIN, with a new snapshot of the user files pushed to the BRAIN.
 This way you can compare the training or prediction of your latest version of a BRAIN with previous versions.
 When training a BRAIN, you are actually training a specific version.

-The architect component is responsible for creating and optimizing learning topologies (e.g. neural networks) based on mental models.
+The architect component is responsible for creating and optimizing learning topologies (e.g. neural networks) based on concept graphs.
 In essence, it takes the codified concept graph and pedagogy, and it proposes a set of candidate low level learning algorithms, topologies, and their configurations that it believes will best be able to learn the concepts in the model.
 This is akin to the work that the data scientist does in the toolkit approach, or that the search system automates in the statistical data analysis tools approach.
 Here the system is guided by the provided pedagogical program instead of being a broad search.

 In this section, we outline techniques used by the architect to determine reasonable architectures.

 Currently Supported Models

 At the moment, the Architect chooses from only a small number of solutions.
-As time goes on, this library of solutions will grow.
+As time goes on, this library of solutions will change.
 At the moment, we currently support APEX (Distributed Deep Q Network) and PPO (Proximal Policy Optimization).
 In a multi-concept inkling file, the Architect may mix and match solutions depending on the complexity of subconcepts.